lilblupig/curls/TESTING.md

 * All text sections and icons display correctly across tested device widths.
 * All buttons display user feedback on hover.
 * All internal links navigate to the correct page.
-* There were div alignement issues in both section 1 and 2 as a result of incorrectly applied Boostrap grid classes, this has been corrected.
+* There were div alignment issues in both section 1 and 2 as a result of incorrectly applied Bootstrap grid classes, this has been corrected.
 * A coloured icon is displayed between text segments in section 1 on mobile to break up the large amount of text.
 As expected, this does not display on tablet or PC.

 **Result** - The page displays as expected across all tested device widths and all links behave correctly.
 All user feedback is as expected.
 There is no distortion of sections on mobile, tablet or PC.